Aljgutier/aljgutier.github.io/posts/2019-5-3-NLPSentimentMLDL.md

 ### Deep Learning Language Model

-I give a brief overview of the language model in order to understand it within the context of the ULM Sentiment Classifier.
+Herein is a brief overview of the language model in order to understand it within the context of the ULM Sentiment Classifier.
 A Jupyter notebook for training the language model is available on Github, [ULM Notebook](https://github.com/Aljgutier/aljpspacedl2/blob/master/b-ULM-Sentiment_Classifier.ipynb).
 However, for this post, we load in the pre-trained language model.
 A future post will demonstrate how to train the language model.
 A notebook for training the ULM is contained here [ULM Notebook](https://github.com/Aljgutier/aljpspacedl2/blob/master/b-ULM-Sentiment.ipynb)

 In summary, a language model receives at its input a sequence of words.
 In this case, the sequence of words is a movie review and for each successive input word it attempts to predict the next word.
 The language model is created from a Recursive Neural Network.
 Following the training of the ULM, the last layer is discarded, and replaced with the the sentiment classifier.
 The ULMFiT training process is duscussed in [Universal Language Model with Fine Tuning](https://arxiv.org/abs/1801.06146).